 Neil has polled for four Presidential campaigns – Senator Robert Dole, President George W. Bush, Former Florida Governor Jeb Bush and he was the lead pollster for Massachusetts Governor Mitt Romney’s 2012 campaign.

-In the 2018 elections, Neil was involved in Senate and Gubernatorial races in eight states and in nearly two dozen Congressional races.
+In the 2020 elections, Neil was involved in Senate races in four states and in a dozen Congressional races.
 Neil has won praise from both sides of the political aisle, having been described by Pennsylvania Democratic Governor Ed Rendell as “one of the most respected pollsters in the country,” and he was recruited by Senator Joe Lieberman (I-CT) to provide polling and strategic guidance in his successful 2006 Independent bid for U.S. Senate in Connecticut.
 Neil has also worked extensively in learning more about swing voter groups like “Walmart Moms” – a constituency critical to winning elections.
-He’s also explored how technology has changed video viewing habits of Americans, focusing on those Americans who are “off-the- grid.”
+He’s also explored how technology has changed video viewing habits of Americans, focusing on those Americans who are “off-the-grid.”

-In addition to Neil’s political work, he has also been sought after by major corporations and trade associations, having completed work for organizations as diverse as Procter and Gamble, Walmart, PhRMA, The American Medical Association, Stanford University, American Water Company, Duke University and the American Trucking Association.
+In addition to Neil’s political work, he has also been sought after by major corporations and trade associations, having completed work for organizations as diverse as Procter and Gamble, Walmart, PhRMA, The American Medical Association, The Gates Foundation, Google, Stanford University, American Water Company, Duke University and the American Trucking Association.

 Neil is often quoted in major national publications ranging from The Wall Street Journal to The New York Times and The Washington Post, and he has appeared as a frequent “talking head” on the nightly news regarding politics and campaigns.
-He also appeared on Jon Stewart’s “The Daily Show.”
+He was a weekly contributor to John King’s CNN Inside Politics during the fall 2020 campaign, and he has also appeared on Jon Stewart’s “The Daily Show.”

 Neil also has extensive international experience, having completed various research projects in Australia, Jamaica, Kuwait, Bulgaria, Russia, Ukraine and Venezuela.